First Love (Lost Kings song)

 "First Love" is a song by American DJ duo Lost Kings featuring vocals from American singer Sabrina Carpenter, released as a single on October 13, 2017, by Disruptor and RCA records.
 The track was written by Albin Nedler, Brittany Amaradio, Kristoffer Fogelmark, Noris Shanholz, Rami Yacoub and Robert Abisi with Lost Kings handling the production.

 Composition

 Musically, "First Love" is a dance and synth-pop song.
-Lost Kings described it that it is meant to make you "feel all of the feels".
+Lost Kings described it that it is meant to make the listener "feel all of the feels".

 Music video

 The Tyler Bailey directed music accompanied the song's release and was filmed in New York City.

 Live performances

 Carpenter performed the song in various shows on Jingle Ball 2017 along with Thumbs, Why and Have Yourself a Merry Little Christmas.
 She also performed the song on Honda Stage at The Hammerstein Ballroom.